verrazzano/docs/content/en/docs/quickstart/_index.md

 * Self-signed certificates
 * Shared observability stack used by the system components and all applications
 * Ephemeral storage for the observability stack (if the pods are restarted, you lose all of your logs and metrics)
-* Single-node, reduced memory Elasticsearch cluster
+* Single-node, reduced memory OpenSearch cluster

 {{< alert title="NOTE" color="warning" >}}Because the `dev` profile installs self-signed certificates, when installing Verrazzano on macOS, you might see: **Your connection is not private**.
 For a workaround, see this [FAQ]({{< relref "/docs/faq/FAQ#enable-google-chrome-to-accept-self-signed-verrazzano-certificates" >}}).
 {{< /alert >}}